Condo, George

 Artistic Style and Notable Works

-Condo's prolific career includes numerous key works and exhibitions that have cemented his reputation in the art world.
-His painting The Insane Clown (2004) and the series Mental States (2011) are among his most celebrated works, showcasing his talent for combining dark humor with profound philosophical inquiry.
+Condo’s prolific career includes numerous important works and exhibitions that have cemented his reputation in the contemporary art world.
+His painting The Insane Clown (2004) and the series Mental States (2011) are among his most celebrated creations, showcasing his talent for combining dark humor with profound philosophical inquiry.
+His fragmented figuration and expressive compositions align him with the broader evolution of abstract art and postwar portraiture.

 Important Commissions and Collaborations

-Throughout his career, Condo has undertaken several important commissions and collaborations.
-Some notable examples include:
+Throughout his career, Condo has undertaken several notable commissions and collaborations, further expanding his influence beyond the traditional gallery setting.

 - Illustrating Jack Kerouac’s Book of Sketches (Penguin Poets, 2006).

-- Creating the album cover for Kanye West's My Beautiful Dark Twisted Fantasy and various singles.
+- Creating the album cover for Kanye West’s My Beautiful Dark Twisted Fantasy as well as artwork for several related singles.

-- Painting a Hermès Birkin Bag for Kanye West, which West gifted to Kim Kardashian.
+- Painting a Hermès Birkin bag for Kanye West, who later gifted it to Kim Kardashian.

-- Designing invitations for Michael Rubin’s 2024 White Party in the Hamptons, one of the most famous and exclusive parties in the world.
+- Designing invitations for Michael Rubin’s 2024 White Party in the Hamptons, one of the world’s most exclusive social events.

 Legacy and Collections

-George Condo's work is held in the permanent collections of several prestigious museums, including the Museum of Modern Art, the Whitney Museum and the Metropolitan Museum of Art in New York.
-Other notable collections featuring his work include the Albright-Knox Museum, the Corcoran Gallery of Art in Washington D.C. and the Broad Foundation in Los Angeles, among various other American and European institutions.
+George Condo’s work is held in the permanent collections of several prestigious museums, including the Museum of Modern Art, the Whitney Museum of American Art and the Metropolitan Museum of Art in New York.
+Other notable institutions featuring his work include the Albright-Knox Art Gallery, the Corcoran Gallery of Art in Washington, D.C., and The Broad in Los Angeles, among numerous American and European collections.